sakinsarfraz/Projects/tsa-security-anomaly-detection.md

 ## Project Overview
 Analysis of 2.7 million TSA checkpoint records from 2022 to identify security anomalies, assess airport-level risk patterns, and detect temporal threat indicators.
 This project demonstrates data analytics skills applicable to security operations and threat intelligence.

+This analysis was completed as a final exam project for DATA 2100 (Introduction to Data Analytics) at the University of Pennsylvania.
+The project has been reframed with a security analytics lens to demonstrate skills applicable to threat detection and security operations.

+**Original Assignment:** Analyze TSA checkpoint and firearm confiscation data to identify patterns and insights.

+**Security-Focused Reframe:** Positioned findings through security lens - risk assessment, threat patterns, temporal analysis - core skills for Security Operations Center (SOC) analysts.

+**Note:** This represents foundational analytical work.
+Current research focus is on platform safety intelligence and high-severity threat patterns (see: [link to Snapchat project once live]).

 ## Dataset
 - **Source:** Transportation Security Administration (TSA) checkpoint data (2022)
 - **Scale:** 2,708,662 records across 365 days